 Most companies recognize the importance of employee training and want to dive right in.
 While this enthusiasm is great, it skips a crucial step.
-Conducting a training needs analysis (TNA) is the first step to developing a successful training program.
+Conducting a training needs analysis (TNA) is your first step to developing a successful training program.
 This post covers the major types of analyses, common methodologies, and a training needs analysis for your learning program, from start to finish.
 You’ll also find in-depth examples and an overview of different methods and components of a successful TNA.

 What is a training needs analysis?

-A training needs analysis takes a bird’s eye view of your company and its overall goals before drilling down into various types of concrete training needed.
-Your company may need more robust training or on-demand mobile training because of your employee or risk profile, based on this evaluation.
+A training needs analysis takes a bird’s eye view of your company and its overall goals before drilling down into various types of concrete training that you need.
+For example, your company may need more robust training or on-demand mobile training because of your employee or risk profile, based on this evaluation.

 Conducting a training needs analysis before you start putting together your training program is a crucial step to developing more effective training materials and capturing the best use of your production time.